dinson520/Big2PokerGame/README.md

-# BigBro2PorkerGame
+# Big2PorkerGame
-A Big 2 porker game develop by Java JFrame for practice.
+A Big 2 porker game developed by Java Swing for practice.